top of page

 Allison Badger

-Her roles prior to joining NCJA have included a focus on criminal justice reform and systems improvement.
+Prior to joining NCJA, Allison has over 15 years of experience focused on criminal justice reform and systems improvement at both the local and state level.
 As the criminal justice planner for Adams County (CO), she primarily served as the director for the Criminal Justice Coordinating Council.
-In this role, she engaged stakeholders from all areas within criminal justice and the community to find creative and innovative ways to divert individuals from the criminal justice system.
-Previously, Allison worked for both the Colorado State Court Administrator’s Office and the Mecklenburg County Sheriff's Office (NC), focusing on utilizing best practices for systems improvements, program evaluation and the use of data-based decision making in the criminal justice system.
-Allison has over 15 years of experience as a program manager and program director with local and state criminal justice agencies.
+Allison worked for both the Colorado State Court Administrator’s Office and the Mecklenburg County Sheriff's Office (NC), focusing on utilizing best practices for systems improvements, program evaluation and the use of data-based decision making in the criminal justice system.

 bottom of page